Gonzalo Corbalán

-Gonzalo Corbalán (born 3 March 2002) is an Argentine professional basketball player who plays as a guard for CB San Pablo Burgos in Spain's top division, the Liga ACB.
+Gonzalo Corbalán (born 3 March 2002) is an Argentine professional basketball player who plays as a guard for Valencia in Spain's top division, the Liga ACB.
 He was instrumental in Burgos's ascent to the ACB and has emerged as a rising star in Spanish basketball.

-Club career
+Professional career

 Corbalán joined San Pablo Burgos in the summer of 2021, initially integrating into their Liga EBA-level affiliate before earning promotion to the first team in 2022–23.
 Since then, he has been a fixture in the squad across the LEB Oro and Primera FEB competitions.

 In the 2024–25 campaign, Corbalán averaged 13.4 points, 3.6 rebounds, and 1.9 assists over 42 games, combining for a standout 17.1 performance index—playing a leading role in Burgos's triumph in the Spain Cup and their promotion to the ACB.

 Notably, Corbalán was named MVP of Round 8 in the Primera FEB after producing 21 points, 4 assists, and 2 steals in a closely contested game against Real Betis.

 In April 2025, Corbalán delivered a dominant performance in the Spain Cup final, scoring 14 points in the third quarter as Burgos defeated Obradoiro 97–69 to win the title.

+On July 3, 2026, he signed with Valencia of the Spanish Liga ACB.